bsurfer/ship/README.md

 You change the ip's at /etc/network/interfaces and /etc/hosts in the beginning, before your start.
 By default i use 192.168.79.139.
 The next version must have this feature solved.

+Now, the openvswitch support was release.
+Some configurations are needed on host (see below) and use the chrootmns script.

 In the next version i will test/develop, first, in Ubuntu and after CentOs

 Note